 - In a large bowl, mix together flour, cinnamon, baking powder and baking soda.

-- In your blender or food processor (I put mine in my Vitamix), mix first 7 ingredients (Carrots through butter) until completely pureed.
+- In your blender or food processor (I put mine in my Vitamix), mix first 7 ingredients (spinach through butter) until completely pureed.
 Add in egg.

 - Pour the wet ingredients into the flour mixture.
 Mix together until just combined.
 Do not over-mix or muffins will be tough!